Share this post

 Summer squash are the young fruit of Cucurbita pepo and members of the Cucurbitaceae family.
 They are also referred to as courgette in Europe.
 Melons and cucumber also share in that family tree and are Cucurbits.

-Produce 101: Summer Squash and Winter Squash
+Produce 101: Summer Squash vs. Winter Squash

-There are two “types” of squash: summer squash and winter squash.
-What is the difference?
 The short answer is, a winter squash is a squash that’s allowed to fully mature.
 The seeds fully mature and become hard, the skin becomes a lot thicker, and the flesh is dense–and these squash typically (but not always) need to be cooked before you eat them.
-Check out Produce 101: Winter Squash to learn more.
+Check out Produce 101: Winter Squash to learn more about winter squash.

 Summer squash are a little different.
 The seeds and skin are soft and fully edible.
 They are sometimes referred to as “soft shell squash” and as such, can be cooked or eaten raw.
 The entire squash is edible, versus the winter squash’s hard seeds and shell that needs to be removed.